neomatrix369/neomatrix369/README.md

 ## Supercharging Teams Through Code & Innovation 🚀

-> 25+ years in the game, working shoulder-to-shoulder with founders, CTOs, and brilliant research teams to craft software that stands the test of time.
+> 25+ years in the game, working shoulder-to-shoulder with founders, CTOs, and brilliant research & engineering teams to craft software that stands the test of time.

 Data & AI consultant, mentor, and community builder.
 Known for making AI accessible — from client delivery to internal upskilling, workshops, and ML career talks.